 Stay on the lower version until you see that the internet has come up with a newer fix to the problem faced by the present version of Uplay.
 Then you can upgrade to it and continue using it on the daily.

-This is the most common thing that every user face with this error would think of doing, but hesitate and come to the internet for better, more comfortable, alternative ways to fix the issue.
+This is the most common thing that every user face with this “Uplay has Detected an Unrecoverable Error and Must Shutdown” error would think of doing, but hesitate and come to the internet for better, more comfortable, alternative ways to fix the issue.

 Well, if you find yourself in this paragraph, I guess your luck has run out.
 You will have to uninstall the existing game launcher installed on your system completely.
 Then reinstall it from their website or from the file which you have buried somewhere in your downloads folder.

-While uninstalling, make sure you also delete the residue of any files left in the path where it was originally installed.
-This way, you will stop any redundant data being rewritten on the newer files while being reinstalled.
+While uninstalling, make sure you also delete the residue of any files left in the path where it was originally install.
+This way, you will stop any redundant data to rewrite on the newer files while reinstalling.